stassa/louise/README.md

     ```

     In the example above, we train Louise on a grid-world navigation task set up
-    so that the size of the search space of hypotheses grows exponentially with
+    so that the size of the search space of hypotheses (Hypothesis Space) grows
-    the size of the target theory.
-Louise completes the learning task in under 5
+    exponentially with the size of the target theory.
+Louise completes the
-    seconds thanks to the efficiency of its Top Program Construction algorithm
+    learning task in under 5 seconds thanks to the efficiency of its Top Program
-    (TPC) that avoids an expensive search of the space of hypotheses and instead
+    Construction algorithm (TPC) that avoids an expensive search of the
-    directly constructs a unique object.
-The TPC algorithm runs in polynomial
+    Hypothesis Space and instead directly constructs a unique object.
+The TPC
-    time and can learn efficiently regardless of the size of the Hypothesis
+    algorithm runs in polynomial time and can learn efficiently regardless of
-    Space.
+    the size of the Hypothesis Space.

     See `data/examples/robots.pl` for the `move/2` example.